-You must submit a small business tax return and make a tax payment by the IRS deadline to avoid penalties.
+You must submit quarterly or annual employer tax returns and an annual small business tax return, as well as make tax payments according to your deposit schedule, by the IRS deadline to avoid penalties.

 If your business is located inside the disaster area, the IRS automatically extends the deadline.
 If your business is located outside the covered disaster area, call the IRS’s disaster hotline at 866-562-5227 to request IRS disaster relief.

 The IRS may also let you deduct the full or partial loss of your business property on your income tax return if it’s attributed to the federally declared disaster.